“So, you’re here by yourself it seems?” The sergeant's wild dark eyes stared at Kit.

 “A man has gone to get a stretcher and some men.
 He’ll be back any minute now.”

 “You mean that tall, brainless piece of shit, Wilkinson?
 I saw him.
 He was heading the other way from the hospital.
 Couldn’t find his way in the dark if the path was lit with a thousand lanterns.”

 “Then you need to go to the hospital and get a stretcher.”

 “I don’t need to do anything.
 I don’t take orders from you.”

 Kit rose to her feet.

-The sergeant waved a finger in front of him as he spoke.
+The sergeant waved a finger in front of his face as he spoke.
 “You shouldn’t be here all on your own.
 You should have stayed locked up with the other women for your own protection.
-You worthless whore.”
+You worthless

 She ducked into the saltbushes and ran.
 When she failed to see the sergeant's light behind her, she swung her lantern from left to right until she found what she was looking for.